FM Dojo — User Guide

 1. In FMDojo, click Copy as FileMaker XML on the content you want to import.

-2. Switch to the helper file and run the Paste to FM script.
+2. Run the Paste to FM script.
 It reads the XML, detects the correct FileMaker clipboard type automatically, and formats the clipboard so FileMaker can accept it.

 3. Switch to FileMaker (Script Workspace, field definitions, layout, etc.) and paste with ⌘V / Ctrl+V.

-Tip: The helper detects the content type automatically — script steps, complete scripts, fields, tables, layout objects, custom functions, and value lists are all supported.
-You don't need to tell it what you're pasting.
+Tip: The scripts detect the content type automatically — script steps, complete scripts, fields, tables, layout objects, custom functions, and value lists are all supported.
+You don't need to tell them what you're pasting.

 macOS Sequoia and earlier